sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 Note that we split the `for` loop into three blocks: the variable initialisation, the decision block, and the increment.

-As you can see, this CFG representation is quite generic.
+**Control-Flow Graphs in other languages.** As you can see, this CFG representation is quite generic.
 Even when you use a different programming language to write the same program, you might end up with the same CFG.

-## Control-Flow Graphs in other languages

 We can devise control-flow graphs for programs in any programming language.
-For example, see the piece of Python code below:
+For example, see the piece of
+Python code below:

 ```python